NaiboWang/EasySpider/.temp_to_pub/EasySpider_Linux_x64/readme.txt

 Tasks can be imported from other machines by simply placing the .json files from the "tasks" folder of those machines into the "tasks" folder of this directory.
 Similarly, execution instance files can be imported by copying the .json files from the "execution_instances" folder.
 Note that only files named with a number greater than 0 are supported in both folders.

 ======Version Update Instruction======

+Please see more new features for version greater than v0.3.2 at github release page: https://github.com/NaiboWang/EasySpider/releases

 -----v0.3.2-----